palladius/clouddeploy-platinum-path/step-by-step-guide.md

 * Now do another `git commit`, so you have TWO versions for app01.

+⚠️ACHTUNG!⚠️ This lab *could* trigger the `The Deployment "app01-kupython" is invalid: spec.selector: Invalid value:` error.
+Not a big problem, see below under `E004` how to fix it.

 ###  `09-show-latest-successful-releases.sh`

 This is a convenience script I wrote to tell me what was the last successful